nenadmarkus/wlrn/README.md

 ## Some results (to be updated soon)

 A network trained with our method (code in this repo) can be obtained from the folder `models/`.
-This network extracts `64f` descriptors of unit length from local grayscale patches of size `32x32`.
+This network extracts `64f` descriptors of unit length from local patches of size `32x32`.
 Here is its structure:

 ```